 This is perhaps the most faded and indistinct of the Hailes wall paintings, but better awaits.
 On the south wall, facing St Christopher across the nave, is a wonderful scene of a huntsman and three hounds chasing a hare.
 The figures are so full of life and vitality they seem like they will jump off the wall at any moment.

 The chancel arch is Norman, with simple scalloped capitals, to which vivid red paint clings.
-The arch is half hidden by a beautifully carved wooden screen.
+The arch is half-hidden by a beautifully carved wooden screen.
 The screen must surely have been brought here from somewhere else, as the chancel arch has had to be cut back to allow the screen to fit.
-The screen is divided into 8 traceried sections, witrh a beautifully carved vine scroll along the top edge.
+The screen is divided into 8 traceried sections, with a beautifully carved vine scroll along the top edge.

 The east window is extremely attractive, with large sections of medieval glass showing figures of saints.
 The stained glass came from the abbey.
-It was moved to Toddington church in 1789, but when the owner of the Toddington estate, Hugh Andrewes, decided to restore Hailes Church in the early 20th century, he removed the glass from Toddington and installed it here.'brought it home' to Hailes.
+It was moved to Toddington church in 1789, but when the owner of the Toddington estate, Hugh Andrewes, decided to restore Hailes Church in the early 20th century, he removed the glass from Toddington and 'brought it home' to Hailes.

-Well worn 14th century grave slabs are set into the floor of the sanctuary on the northeither side of the altar.
+Well worn 14th-century grave slabs are set into the floor of the sanctuary on either side of the altar.
 These may have also come from the abbey.
 The northern slab shows a very nice foliated design, while the southern slab has a more simple cross.
-There is a third 14th century slab, well hidden, between the north choir stalls, protected by a wooden 'trap door'.
+There is a third 14th-century slab, well hidden, between the north choir stalls, protected by a wooden 'trap door'.

 The pews in the chancel were at one time arranged around the exterior of the chamber, with a stone altar table in the centre of the space.
 This arrangement is seen elsewhere nearby, for example at Deerhurst.
 When the church was renovated in the early 20th century the pews were replaced in a more conventional collegiate arrangement as choir seats.

-The official church website giives no details of opening times, but every time I have visited, the door has been open, so I think that qualifies as 'open at any reasonable time'.
+The official church website gives no details of opening times, but every time I have visited, the door has been open, so I think that qualifies as 'open at any reasonable time'.